Getting started

 Approvals

 Approval is the single most important thing about how Proxima works.
-Every agent that wants to take an outbound action — send, reply, schedule, post — drafts the action and asks first.
+Every droid that wants to take an outbound action — send, reply, schedule, post — drafts the action and asks first.
 The asking happens in Discord, in a channel of your choice (we recommend a private #approvals channel that only your team sees).

 An approval card has three buttons: